Dutch Oven Beef Stew

 6. More mouthwatering beef dinners

 • Inexpensive.
-The preferred cut for stew is beef chuck, which is generally quite cheap since it requires longer cooking times to become juicy and tender.
+The preferred cut for stew is beef chuck, which is generally relatively cheap since it takes longer to cook to become juicy and tender.

 • Beef chuck.
 Also known as beef stew meat or boneless chuck roast, it’s my preferred cut for slow cooking.
 Cut the beef into bite-sized cubes.

 • All-purpose flour.
 To coat the beef and help it brown better.
-Use blanched almond flour or coconut flour to keep this recipe gluten-free.
+Tossing the meat in flour also traps in all the juices.

 • Butter.
 I used unsalted butter since we’re already adding salt to this stew, though olive oil could also be used.